31Carlton7/elisha/README.md

 # Elisha

-Pocket Bible & Church App to have study God's Word and have more engagement with it.
+Pocket Bible & Church App to study God's Word and have more engagement with it.

 ## About